asharirfan/website-file-changes-monitor/README.md

 #### 🎯 Other Notable Plugin Features

-- Optimized scanning technology that does not affect the performance of your site
+- Optimized scanning technology that does not affect the performance of your site.
-- Website scan is split in stages, allowing for easy scanning of bigger sites
+- Website scan is split in stages, allowing for easy scanning of bigger sites.
-- Fully configurable file scan frequency (daily, weekly, monthly, time of the day)
+- Fully configurable file scan frequency (daily, weekly, monthly, time of the day).
-- Instant file integrity scans with just a click of a button
+- Instant file integrity scans with just a click of a button.
-- Ability to exclude directories, files and file types from the scan
+- Ability to exclude directories, files and file types from the scan.
-- Configurable maximum file size to scan setting
+- Configurable maximum file size to scan setting.

 ### 🤝 FREE Plugin Support
 Support for the WordPress Files Monitor plugin is available for free via: